-Gary Nakamura, CEO of Concurrent
+- Gary Nakamura, Concurrent

-Spend (on big data projects) wisely.
-Follow a CRAWL - WALK - RUN strategy.
+"Spend (on big data) wisely.
+Follow a CRAWL - WALK - RUN strategy."

-Dr. Peter Aiken, Data Blueprint
+- Peter Aiken, Data Blueprint

-Here's what you can do with CoSort:
+Here's what you can do with Voracity:

-Big Data Protection - mask, encrypt, pseudonymize, de-ID, hash, tokenize, etc. data as you transform and provide it ...
+Big Data Protection - mask, encrypt, pseudonymize, de-ID, hash, tokenize, etc. data as you transform and provide it.